Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

+It is interesting to note that the average cycling rate in 2001 was lower for zones where cycling dropped (3.3 %) compared with zones where cycling grew (3.7%).
+Indeed, the spread in the values of pCycle grew from 2.5 percentage points in 2001 to 2.7 in 2011.
+Far from cycling becoming more accessible to everyone everywhere, these results provide some geographical evidence for a divergence between the cycling 'haves' and 'have nots'.
+Spatial inequality in cycling as a mode of travel to work in recent years in England, supporting the hypothesis of positive feedback loops in modal shift to cycling through 'strength in numbers' and the normalisation of cycling culture (borjesson2012benefits, goetzke2011bicycle).

 The regional distribution of growth in cycling, with its focus on London, is evident from figs x. and y.
 This is emphasised in in table x, which shows that